Special Education Resident Teacher Program

 Resident teachers (RTs) earn a master's degree in special education through online coursework and on-the-job experience in a school district/special education unit.

-- RT is a two-year program which begins summer session.
+- RT is a one-year program which begins summer session.

 - Each RT assumes full responsibility for a special education caseload.